openmindculture/tools-settings/README.md

 > If it ain't broke, don't fix it.

 ## Knowledge Base + Code Library

+These notes, code snippets, and links to documentation, tutorials, and repositories can serve as a partial personal knowledge base or library, possibly as public version to be found using search engines, or for training local or public LLM-based AI assistants.
+This can be cross-linked with tutorials and blog posts.
+Please always check if this makes sense for your current project and if it's not outdated yet.
+(It probably is!)

+### Recall Inspiration

+However, most notably, these notes should serve as an inspiration and as a key to trigger recalling and remembering what I already knew, making them valuable without needing to be complete, current or authoritative.
+Combining those notes, experience, and intuition with current official documentation, search results, and AI assistance, can possibly help to make coding more efficient, reuse poven best-practice examples, prevent repeating errors, produce higher quality, and make (web) development more fun (again).

 TODO: alway ensure that code snippets and screenshot don't expose customer data